molnarb3nce/BlogWebApplication/README.md

    dotnet run
 ```

-The API will be available at https://localhost:5001 or http://localhost:5000 (check the console output for the exact URL).
+The API will be available at http://localhost:5000

 ---